Karneades/PackAttack/README.md

-# PackAtt&ck - A collection of package repository attacks
+# PackAtt&ck - List attacks against package repository

 PackAtt&ck is a list of various package manager attacks using two commons
 attacks: typosquatting and dependency confusion.
-By using typosquatting attackers use similar names of targeted packages to distribute malicious packages and with dependency confusion attackers take advantage of malicious package placed in public repositories which are then installed due to higher priority of these package repositories.

 > The attack does not exploit a new technical vulnerability, it rather tries to
 > trick people into installing packages that they not intended to run on their
 > systems.

+By using typosquatting attackers use similar names of targeted packages to distribute malicious packages and with dependency confusion attackers take advantage of malicious package placed in public repositories which are then installed due to higher priority of these package repositories.

 The attacks are possible to the nature of community repositories used to provide an easy way for publishing and installing packages.